Wegovy is a brand-name prescription drug. It’s FDA-approved for long-term weight management when used with exercise and a low calorie diet.

 Risk of thyroid cancer

 Animal studies found an increased risk of thyroid cancer in rats that were given Wegovy.
 But animal studies don’t always predict what will happen in humans.
-It isn’t known for sure if Wegovy increases the risk of thyroid cancer in humans.
+It is not known for sure if Wegovy increases the risk of thyroid cancer in humans.

-If you or a family member have a history of medullary thyroid carcinoma (MTC), you should not use Wegovy.
+If you or a family member has a history of medullary thyroid carcinoma (MTC), your doctor will not prescribe Wegovy for you.
 MTC is a rare type of thyroid cancer.
-You also should not use Wegovy if you have multiple endocrine neoplasia syndrome type 2 (MEN2).
+Your doctor also won’t prescribe Wegovy if you have multiple endocrine neoplasia syndrome type 2 (MEN2).
 MEN2 is a rare genetic (inherited) condition that can cause thyroid cancer.

 Symptoms of thyroid cancer can include: